The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: AGA · Androgenetic thinning · Follicular miniaturization · DHT-driven hair loss

 The daily home-care anchor for every androgenetic alopecia protocol.
-The clinical justification is rooted in the perifollicular environment research: sebum accumulation near the follicle opening has been documented to trap DHT and inflammatory cytokines — compounding the androgen-driven follicular miniaturization that characterizes AGA.[11]
+The rationale draws on the perifollicular environment argument: sebum accumulation near the follicle opening is proposed to hold DHT and inflammatory mediators in prolonged contact with the follicle, compounding the androgen-driven miniaturization that characterizes AGA.[11]

-The DHT-sebum interaction: In AGA, 5α-reductase converts testosterone to DHT in hair follicles, particularly in frontal and vertex regions.
+The DHT mechanism: In AGA, 5α-reductase converts testosterone to DHT in hair follicles, particularly in frontal and vertex regions.
 DHT binding suppresses the Wnt/β-catenin pathway critical for follicle renewal, promotes TGF-β release, and progressively miniaturizes the follicle.[10]
-When sebum is allowed to accumulate around the follicle opening — as it does between SLS-induced rebound cycles — it creates a reservoir trapping these inflammatory signals in continuous contact with the follicle.
-The Hair Loss Wash addresses this: gentle, consistent sebum regulation without the rebound overproduction triggered by stripping cleansers.
+The Hair Loss Wash addresses the part of that picture a cleanser can reach: gentle, consistent sebum regulation without the rebound overproduction triggered by stripping cleansers.

-A 2025 multi-kingdom sequencing study confirmed that the scalp microbiome in AGA patients shows severe dysbiosis compared to healthy controls, with microbial imbalance correlating with the degree of follicle miniaturization.[8]
-The Hair Loss Wash's microbiome-compatible formula maintains the bacterial diversity that the AGA scalp is actively losing — adding a microbiome-protective dimension to every daily wash.
+A 2025 multi-kingdom sequencing study confirmed that the scalp microbiome in AGA patients shows dysbiosis compared to healthy controls, with microbial imbalance correlating with the degree of follicle miniaturization.[8]
+The Hair Loss Wash's microbiome-compatible formula supports the bacterial diversity that the AGA scalp is losing.

 Androgenetic alopecia Follicular miniaturization DHT-driven thinning Perifollicular sebum regulation AGA home maintenance